 Your new Volant Cool Air Intake offers you two choices for the air filter: The Standard Oiled Filter and the Volant PowerCore Dry Filter.
 While both filters offer the exact same horsepower and torque, there are some differences in how they are maintained.

 The Volant Standard Oiled filter is the filter that your Volant Intake comes with regularly.
 It will need to be cleaned and oiled when it becomes dirty.
 The cleaning process is the exact same as a K&N filter if you have ever had one of those before.
 You will wash the filter, and apply a filter oil to the filter once it has dried.
 You will need a Volant Filter Cleaning Kit, which includes enough filter oil for three cleanings.
-We sell the Filter Cleaning Kit for $14.99, or you can buy a filter cleaning kit at your local auto parts store.
+We sell the Filter Cleaning Kit, or you can buy a filter cleaning kit at your local auto parts store.
 You will need to clean the filter about once a year (more often if you do a lot of driving or are in very dirty/dusty conditions).

 The Volant PowerCore Dry Filter Is maintenance free!
 Available as an upgrade (for an additional charge), the Volant PowerCore Dry Filter requires no oiling like the standard filter does!
 The PowerCore filter will hold up to two pounds of dirt without becoming clogged and can be cleaned with a shop vac in minutes.
 The filter is maintenance free for 100,000 miles meaning you can install it and forget about it.

 The filtration on the PowerCore is slightly better (99.5% vs 98.5%), but both filters are of fantastic quality and durability

 The bottom line comes down to whether you want to have to clean and oil your filter or not.
 Again, there is no difference in performance horsepower or torque between the two filters…

 Volant air intake installation instructions.